 Nurse Faculty Loan Program

-Our next post-master's DNP cohort for NFLP funded students will begin in January 2020.
-Applications for this cohort are due by *October 1, 2019 and can be submitted online here.
+Applications for this cohort are due by *July 24, 2020 and can be submitted online here.

 Our cohort will follow a set curriculum designed to prepare graduates for careers in education following graduation.

 According to the US Health Resources & Services Administration (HRSA):

 The purpose of this funding opportunity is to increase the number of qualified nursing faculty by providing funding to accredited schools of nursing to offer loans to students in advanced education nursing degree programs who are committed to become nurse faculty.
 In exchange for full-time, post-graduation employment as nurse faculty, the program authorizes cancellation of up to 85 percent of any such loan (plus interest thereon).

 Additional information regarding funding benefits and requirements can be referenced here on the HRSA NFLP page.